You are viewing a story from harrypotterfanfiction.com

 As the one who voluntarily spent her time and effort on the team as their spy, tactician, and coach, Rona did not appreciate when the team failed to follow her plays.
 They were carefully planned and expounded, taking all possibilities into account with all possible back-ups and precautions.
 But expecting them to stick to the plan was out of the question, especially since the team was full of twits who always thought that their own ideas were good ideas.

 When she first entered Hogwarts, she didn't pay much attention to Quidditch at all until Penny, the biggest Quidditch fan to ever grace the Ravenclaw House, filled her in on the fuss.
 Thwacking each other with lead balls seemed, well, rather barbaric.
 Then Rona found out that barbaric was deliciously competitive.

 And so she was.
-Over time, it became more than a few tips full-fledge plays, attending every practice, intel on other teams.
-You didn't get anywhere looking inward only.
+Over time, it became more than a few tips — full-fledged plays, attending every practice, intel on other teams.

 Her help didn't matter, however, if they kept ignoring it.